-Consumer proposals are frequently the last step before bankruptcy, and used in a timely fashion can help to protect the debtor's assets while reducing the amount owed to creditors.
+Consumer proposals are frequently the last step before bankruptcy.
+A consumer proposal can help to protect the debtor’s assets while reducing the amount owed to creditors.
 Below are some advantages consumer proposals have over bankruptcy.

 - Interest stops accruing on debt from the date the proposal is filed